lassebunk/gretel/README.md

 In the Rails development environment, these files are automatically reloaded when changed.

 Using the initializer (e.g. `config/initializers/breadcrumbs.rb`) is deprecated but still supported until Gretel version 3.0.
+If you want to silence the deprecation warning until you upgrade, you can set `Gretel.suppress_deprecation_warnings = true` before the layout block in your initializer.

-To update, use `bundle update gretel`.
+To update to the latest version of Gretel, use `bundle update gretel`.
 Then remove the `Gretel::Crumbs.layout do ... end` block, so instead of:

 ```ruby
 Gretel::Crumbs.layout do